LPG price hiked by Rs 50; rates up by Rs 244 in one year | Headlines

 Non-subsidised LPG now costs Rs 1,053 per 14.2-kg cylinder in the national capital, up from Rs 1,003 previously, according to a price notification of state-owned fuel retailers.

-Common households pay non-subsidised rates for the cooking gas they buy after the government restricted subsidies to just poor beneficiaries who got connections under the Ujjwala scheme.
+Common households pay non-subsidised rates for the cooking gas they buy after the government restricted subsidy to just poor beneficiaries who got connections under the Ujjwala scheme.

 This is the third increase in the LPG rate since May and the fourth this year.
 The price was hiked by Rs 50 per cylinder on March 22 and again by the same quantum on May 7.
 Rates went up by Rs 3.50 per cylinder on May 19.